kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0259 Enhanced protections for airline passengers.md

 *Commuter air carrier* means a U.S. carrier that has been found fit under 49 U.S.C.
 41738 and is authorized to carry passengers on at least five round trips per week on at least one route between two or more points according to a published flight schedule using small aircraft as defined in 14 CFR 298.2.

-*Covered carrier* means a certificated carrier, a comm[[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.2   Definitions.|14 CFR 298.2]], or a foreign air carrier operating to, from or within the United States, conducting scheduled passenger service or public charter service with at least one aircraft having a designed seating capacity of 30 or more seats.
+*Covered carrier* means a certificated carrier, a commuter carrier, or a foreign air carrier operating to, from or within the United States, conducting scheduled passenger service or public charter service with at least one aircraft having a designed seating capacity of 30 or more seats.

 *Foreign air carrier* means a carrier that is not a citizen of the United States as defined in 49 U.S.C.
 40102(a) that holds a foreign air carrier permit issued under 49 U.S.C.
 41302 or an exemption issued under 49 U.S.C.
 40109 authorizing direct foreign air transportation.